 However, mobility and flexibility are two often misunderstood, neglected and hastened elements of fitness.
 Here are several ways to incorporate mobility and flexibility during the warmup, workout and cooldown phases of your exercise sessions.

-You can add these recommendations quickly and without eating up what seems to be the number one reason why mobility and flexibility training (aka dynamic and static stretching) are often neglected – lack of time:
+You can add these recommendations quickly and without eating up what seems to be the number one reason why mobility and flexibility training (aka dynamic and static stretching) are often neglected -- lack of time.

 The above squat pyramid is another option.
-If working upper body, you can replace the squats with pushups, but make each set of pushups start and end with a toe touch, move into the down dog position and hold the stretch for a few seconds, then do your pyramid set of pushups – return back to standing in reverse order.
-This extra movement only takes a few seconds, but is ideal for adding in mobility work for your shoulders, hips and ankles.
+If working upper body, you can replace the squats with push-ups but make each set of push-ups start and end with a toe touch, move into the down dog position and hold the stretch for a few seconds, then do your pyramid set of push-ups -- return back to standing in reverse order.
+This extra movement only takes a few seconds but is ideal for adding in mobility work for your shoulders, hips and ankles.

 For lifting preparation, the calisthenics version or a very light weight of the lift is an ideal exercise for warmup using full range of motion, good form, and balance and stability.
-This brings to mind the TRX suspension trainer – which can also be used for what is actually a lighter version of the squat as well as exercises for the chest, arms, shoulders, and core as well.
+This brings to mind the TRX suspension trainer, which also can be used for what is actually a lighter version of the squat as well as exercises for the chest, arms, shoulders and core as well.